Understanding the Prostate

 External Prostate Play

-How to Prepare for Prostate Play
+Preparing for Internal Prostate Play

 Internal Prostate Play